 Misplace your car keys?
 Forget someone’s name?
-Lapses in memory happen to all of us, and there are times when we wonder whether these slips are normal.
+Lapses in memory happen to all of us, but there are times when we wonder whether these slips are normal.

-Helena Chang Chui, MD with the USC Memory and Aging Center at Keck Medicine of USC, is an internationally recognized Alzheimer’s disease expert who helped us understand typical forgetfulness and when it may signal a more serious problem such as dementia and more specifically, Alzheimer’s disease.
+Helena Chang Chui, MD, a neurologist at Keck Medicine of USC and chair and professor of neurology at the Keck School of Medicine of USC, is an internationally recognized Alzheimer’s disease expert, who helped us understand typical forgetfulness and when it may signal a more serious problem, such as dementia and, more specifically, Alzheimer’s disease.

 However, unless the signs are dramatic and persistent, you shouldn’t worry about Alzheimer’s or other memory-loss diseases.
-Following are several ways to tell the difference between normal forgetfulness and something more serious.
+Here are several ways to tell the difference between normal forgetfulness and something more serious.